-> The Small Business Center features a library located at the Enka site that provides professional resources to increase your business knowledge.
+The Small Business Center features a library located at A-B Tech Enka that provides professional resources to increase your business knowledge.
 Business books and audio/video recordings can be borrowed from the SBC library.
 Computers are available to provide access to internet business resources, as well as business plan software.
-The SBC resource room and library are open during regular SBC hours, and are free and available to the public.
+The SBC resource room and library are open during regular SBC hours and are free and available to the public.

-> For more information about the services and resources we offer, please email SBCIncubator@abtech.edu or call 828.398.7950.
+For more information about the services and resources we offer, please email SBCIncubator@abtech.edu or call 828.398.7950.

 In addition, please follow the link resources listed below for helpful information on starting and running a business in NC.

 |BioNetwork provides high-quality economic and workforce development for the biotechnology and life science industries across North Carolina through education, training, and laboratory resources.||Business Link North Carolina offers a central source for consultations, information and referrals... just the help you need to tap into all the State has to offer.||BLUE RIDGE FOOD VENTURES is an 11,000-square-foot shared-use kitchen and natural products manufacturing facility that offers support in product development, guidance through the maze of government regulations, equipment for bottling and packaging, advice on marketing and label design, and much more.|